 The first step is to remove the rug from its bag and lay it flat.
 Once you have done this, you should vacuum the area where the rug is laid out.
-You might want to make sure that you vacuum underneath it.
-You will want to make sure that you are removing all the loose material and dust from the rug.
+Make sure that you vacuum underneath it.
+You will want to ensure you are removing all the loose material and dust from the rug.

 Fill a Tub Halfway with Soapy Cold Water

 Soapy water is good for washing rugs and carpets.
 Use a manageable bucket, tub, or sink for your job.

 It is because the amount of water you will use will be quite a bit.
 You will need about 1/ 2 cup of liquid dishwashing detergent for every two square feet of carpeting you are trying to clean.

 To get a good cleaning, you must fill the tub halfway with soapy water.
 A regular bathtub will be sufficient for this task.
 Make sure you use a plastic bucket or a stainless steel container if you use a sink.

 Set the Rug in the Water to Soak

 To remove any dirt and debris stuck in the rug’s fibers:

 - Place the rug in the tub and gently agitate it with your hand.

 - Avoid rubbing or wiping the rug in any manner because doing so could lead it to matte and gather knots.